-This Potoler Khosa Bata uses discarded pointed gourd peel and grind it into a course mix before frying it with mild spices.
-Usually when we make pointed gourd recipes, the vegetable is peeled in stripes with the peels usually discarded as they are quite rough in texture.
-For this potoler khosa bata we are going to save those discarded peels and then grind them.
-This is served as a dryish niramish side dish to steaming hot rice for a healthy and nutritious meal.
+This Potoler Khosa Bata uses discarded pointed gourd peels and grinds them into a coarse mix before frying them with mild spices.
+Usually, when we make pointed gourd recipes or potol er torkari, the vegetable is peeled in stripes, and the peels are usually discarded, as they are quite rough in texture.
+For this potoler khosa bata, we are going to save those discarded peels and then grind them.
+This serves as a dryish niramish side dish to steaming hot rice.

-Bengali cuisine is truly unique because not only we use local and seasonal ingredients for niramish ranna recipes, but we often use up these vegetables in their totality.
+Bengali cuisine is truly unique because not only do we use local and seasonal ingredients for niramish ranna recipes, but we often use up these vegetables in their totality.
 Even their peels and some other discarded parts.
-Most often these peels contain high levels of vitamins, minerals and dietary fibres.
-In this blogpost, I have charted out the detailed recipe for potoler bharta, an another name for this potoler khosa bata along with few more khosa bata recipes.
+These peels usually contain high levels of vitamins, minerals, and dietary fibres.
+In this blog post, I have charted out the detailed recipe for potoler bharta, another name for this potoler khosa bata, along with a few more khosa bata recipes.

 - Pointed Gourd peel & fleshy centre including seeds